graum/xyz/readme.md

 in this repo you find all finished texts of the project as a complete set for convenient download

-we are planning to translate all texts to english (and possibly other languages in the future) and will attempt to do this here
+all texts are translated to english and hopefully will be to other languages in the future. we will attempt to do this here.

 ## Authors